Ramotshere Moiloa Local Municipality

-Ramotshere Moiloa Local Municipality (formerly Zeerust Local Municipality) is a local municipality in the Ngaka Modiri Molema District Municipality, North West Province, South Africa.
-The seat of local municipality is Zeerust.
+Ramotshere Moiloa Municipality (Mmasepala wa Ramotshere Moiloa), formerly Zeerust Municipality, is a local municipality within the Ngaka Modiri Molema District Municipality, in the North West province of South Africa.
+The seat of the municipality is Zeerust.

 History

-The municipality is named after Kgosi Abram Ramotshere Moiloa, a key figure in the Bahurutshe resistance of the 1950s.
+The municipality is named after Kgosi Abram Ramotshere Moiloa (1910-1982), a key figure in the Bahurutshe resistance of the 1950s.
 Kgosi Moiloa was banished by the Apartheid Government in 1957 after he refused to enforce the carrying of passbooks by Hurutshe women as obliged by apartheid law.
 The women of Dinokana had largely refused to carry the passbooks, and Kgosi Moiloa had supported their decision.
 At the first meeting held by the native commissioner, 1000 women gathered but only 70 passbooks were taken out, Kgosi Moiloa was deposed a week later.
 His banishment order was revoked on 1 January 1971.
 Today, in acknowledgment of his contributions to the struggle for democracy the local municipality bears his name.

 Main places

 The 2001 census divided the municipality into the following main places: